Configuration Space BPHZ Renormalization on Analytic Spacetimes: Relation to the Momentum Space Scheme

 In the extremal case of having $a=m+1$ and $b=n+1$, we are left without moments of the form $(x-\ol x)$ in the remainder, which were crucial for the lowering of the UV-scaling degree.
 Adding the analysis on $s$-derivatives, we find moments of the form

 which attain the value $y$ in the scaling $x\rightarrow \ol x$.
 Hence we cannot expect an improvement in the sense of a smaller UV-scaling degree from $s$-derivatives and we obtain formally

 where one repeats the arguments in the last step.
 Since we assumed that $f$ is sufficiently smooth, we have $\uvs(f)< d$ but no further improvement which is required for the UV-convergence.
 Therefore this result indicates that, computing the naive inverse Fourier transformation of the forest formula, the BPHZL method does not define a renormalization scheme in configuration space.
 In the same sense, our configuration space method does not define renormalization scheme for massless scalar fields in momentum space after naive Fourier transformation of the forest formula, since we established the relation already to the BPHZ prescription.
-However, this is no contradiction to the equivalence of renormalization schemes, because we related only the regularization prescriptions, i.e. the Taylor operators in the forest formula, and did not attempt to prove equivalence.
-For the latter, we would have to proceed analogously to the proof of Theorem \ref{th:Convergence} deriving a relation in the sense of \eqref{eq:PresEquiv}.
+However, this is no contradiction to the equivalence of renormalization schemes, because we related only the regularization prescriptions, i.e.\ the Taylor operators in the forest formula, and did not attempt to prove equivalence.
+Nevertheless, the fact that the configuration space approach is agnostic towards mass parameters of quantum fields may be interpreted as an advantage of the scheme in comparison to its counterpart in momentum space.